yarec/react-layout-generator/README.md

   `
 ```

-Or you may use html elements to wrap React components rather than directly using React components with a data-layout property.
+AOr you may use html elements to wrap React components rather than directly using React components with a data-layout property.
 A common choice in this case is the div element.
-The disadvantage of this approach is that your content will not have access to the viewport.
+A disadvantage of this approach is that your content will not have access to the viewport.

 ```javascript
   render() {